The Junior Campus has its own office.

 The Junior Campus has 16 classrooms and two science laboratories.
 In addition, it has four multipurpose rooms.
-This purpose built facility is the home for all of our year 7 and 8 students.
-Nearly 80% of their classroom time will be held in the Junior Campus.
+This purpose built facility is the home for all of our year 7 and 8 students before school, Lunch1 and Lunch 2 breaks.

 Each group of four rooms is allocated to a learning area:

 2) Health and Physical Education